 - Flat: No shine.
 This finish does not reflect any light.
 Best for hiding surface imperfections.
 Less durable than other finishes.
 Best if used in low traffic areas.

 - Matte: No shine, washable.
 Similar to flat but has the added benefit of being washable.
 Choose a Matte finish when you want the flat look but need the added durability.

 - Eggshell: Slight shine, washable.
 One of the most popular and versatile finishes.
 Eggshell creates a softly polished glow with easy to clean surface.

 - Satin: Slightly shinier than eggshell, washable.
 Durable finish that stands up well to repeated cleanings.
 Great for high traffic areas where you don’t want the full sheen of semi-gloss.

 - Semi-Gloss: Slightly shinier than satin, washable.
 Smooth reflective sheen that is frequently used to highlight interior trim.
 Semi-Gloss can withstand heat, humidity and washing, which is why this sheen is the most popular for furniture, trim, doors and cabinetry.

 - High-Gloss: This finish combines the most sheen with extreme hardness and durability.
 High Gloss is the second most popular sheen.
 High gloss paints reflect a lot of light and easily show imperfections so prep work is imperative if you choose high gloss.

 Oil Based Paint

 Oil base paints, also referred to as alkyd paints, are popular for their durability.
-Once oil based paint has cured, it’s nearly impossible to scratch or chip.
-Oil based paints are self leveling and will dry to smooth silky finish.
-Alkyd paints are easy to clean, and adhere to just about any surface.
+Once oil-based paint has cured, it’s nearly impossible to scratch or chip.
+Oil-based paints are self-leveling and will dry to a smooth silky finish.
+Alkyd paints are easy to clean and adhere to just about any surface.